I’m super tall.

-I think I weighed about 85 kg / 187 lbs when I started.
-And now my weight is just around 105 kg / 231 lbs.
+I weighed about 85 kg / 187 lbs when I started out.
+Now, my weight is just around 105 kg / 231 lbs.
 So that is quite an increase in body weight, and it all comes from muscle since I haven’t gotten any fatter.

-Some of you guys have seen pictures of me, like on the right side column, and since you are asking about my regimen and my nutrition, I am guessing that you are looking to gain some weight in terms of added muscle mass – just as I have done.
+Some of you guys have seen pictures of me, and since you are asking about my regimen and my nutrition, I am guessing that you are looking to gain some weight in terms of added muscle mass – just as I have done.

 This time around however, I am going to cover some of the best practices and fundamental principles that I have found works for me, and that I think will work for you too if you are skinny and have a scrawny frame as a point of departure.